Long Island State Park Commission

 Parks Created / Managed

-- Belmont Lake State Park, Robert Moses State Park, Montauk Point State Park, Valley Stream State Park, and others.
+- Belmont Lake State Park, Robert Moses State Park, Montauk Point State Park, Valley Stream State Park, and other prominent Long Island park properties.

 Parkway / Roadway System

-- LISPC oversaw design and construction of several Long Island parkways, including the Northern State Parkway, Bethpage State Parkway, Sagtikos State Parkway, Sunken Meadow State Parkway, and others.
+- The commission oversaw the planning and development of several major Long Island parkways, including the Northern State Parkway, Bethpage State Parkway, Sagtikos State Parkway, Sunken Meadow State Parkway, and related connections.

 Records & Archival Material

-- The Robert Moses Collection includes extensive records from the LISPC era: meeting minutes, correspondence, engineering and architectural plans, promotional materials, photographs, and more.
+- The Robert Moses Collection preserves extensive material from the commission era, including meeting minutes, correspondence, engineering drawings, architectural plans, photographs, and promotional publications.

-- The New York State Archives and Long Island regional archives maintain these collections, often intermixed with related authorities (like Jones Beach State Parkway Authority and Bethpage Park Authority).
+- The New York State Archives and regional research collections on Long Island hold related material, sometimes alongside records from agencies such as the Jones Beach State Parkway Authority and Bethpage Park Authority.

 Decline, Transitions & Dissolution